Christian Siriano: 2008–2013: label launch and early collaborations

-2013–present: continued success
+2013–present

 In January 2014, Disney announced that Siriano would be designing costumes for fairy characters in the Disney animated film The Pirate Fairy.
 Siriano stated that "Disney characters are everlasting and I'm so happy as a young designer to help create a bit of Disney history."

 He celebrated the 10th anniversary of his fashion line in February 2018 with a runway show of his Fall 2018 collection.
 The New York City show featured a diverse set of models, including Ashley Graham, Selma Blair, and Danielle Brooks, and was attended by celebrities Cardi B, Meg Ryan, Laverne Cox, and Whoopi Goldberg.

 Siriano has designed multiple custom gowns for actor Billy Porter, including the black tuxedo gown worn by Porter to the 91st Academy Awards in 2019 and the rainbow gown worn by Porter to Stonewall 50 – WorldPride NYC 2019.

 In 2020, amidst the COVID-19 pandemic, Siriano and his fashion team volunteered to sew face masks for medical professionals.